habernal/emnlp2025-demos-openreview/README.md

 ![screenshot](img/screenshot25.jpg)
 * And **wait at least 10 minutes** before receiving an e-mail confirmation that the matching is ready

+And here's the result:

+> Comment:
+8 Reviewers without a profile.
+>
+> Affinity scores and/or conflicts could not be computed for the users listed under 'Without Profile'.
+You will not be able to run the matcher until all Reviewers have profiles.
+You have two options:
+>
+> You can ask these users to sign up in OpenReview and upload their papers.
+After all Reviewers have done this, you will need to rerun the paper matching setup to recompute conflicts and/or affinity scores for all users.
+You can remove these users from the Reviewers group: https://openreview.net/group/edit?id=EMNLP/2025/System_Demonstrations/Reviewers.
+You can find all users without a profile by searching for the '@' character in the search box.
+>
+> 15 Reviewers listed under 'Without Publication' don't have any publications.

+So we need to write everyone to fill-out their profile....

+* So I messaged them individually (annoying, there's no easy mass-mailer?) to ask them to sign up to OR
+* I mass-mailed all reviewers to update their publications

 ## Playground for testing OR